browscap/browscap/README.md

     $dataCollectionFactory
 );

-$version       = '';    // what you want to be written into the generated file
+$version       = '';                       // version what you want to be written into the generated file
+$dateTime      = new \DateTimeImmutable(); // date what you want to be written into the generated file
 $createZipFile = false;                    // It is not possible yet to create a zipped version of a custom named browscap file

-$buildGenerator->run($version, $createZipFile);
+$buildGenerator->run($version, $dateTime, $createZipFile);
 ```

 ## Issues and feature requests